Past Presidents

 19. Christina Chan (2017-2019)

-Christina Chan is an Assistant Attorney General in the MA Attorney General's Office Medicaid Fraud Division and prosecutes medical providers for fraud and abuse allegations related to the Massachusetts Medicaid program.
-She also has served as an AAG in the Trial Division, where she represented the Commonwealth and its state agencies in civil rights, wrongful conviction, employment discrimination, eminent domain, tort, and medical malpractice claims, among others.
+Christina Chan is Senior Trial Counsel in the MA Attorney General's Office's Public Protection and Advocacy Bureau.
+Prior to this role, she served as Deputy Chief of the False Claims Division and as an Assistant Attorney General in the Medicaid Fraud and Trial Divisions.
 Prior to joining the AG's office, Christina was a litigation associate at Bingham McCutchen LLP, where her practice focused on complex commercial disputes, including breach of contract disputes, violations of unfair trade practices laws, securities litigation.
 While at the firm, Christina actively engaged in pro bono work, representing clients on various matters, including domestic violence protection, prisoner's rights claims, and transgender rights issues.

 Christina graduated from a joint degree program between Northeastern University School of Law and Tufts University School of Medicine leading to a J.D. and Masters in Public Health.
 She attended Cornell University where she received a B.S. in Policy Analysis and Management.

 Christina served as Director of Community Relations on Massachusetts Governor Deval Patrick's successful re-election campaign in 2010 and from 2011 to 2015 served as Chair of the Governor's Asian American Commission/Advisory Council.
-Christina has been a Board member of AALAM since 2014, served as AALAM Vice President from 2015 to 2017, and currently is AALAM President.
-Christina has also served on the Board of Directors for the Asian American Civic Association and serves as Vice Chair of the Massachusetts Bar Association's Civil Rights and Social Justice Section Council and is a member of the MBA's Judicial Diversity Taskforce.
+Christina has been a Board member of AALAM since 2014, serving as AALAM Vice President from 2015 to 2017, and AALAM President 2017-2019.
+Christina has also served on the Board of Directors for the Asian American Civic Association and as Vice Chair of the Massachusetts Bar Association's Civil Rights and Social Justice Section Council.
 Christina also currently serves on the Boston Bar Journal Board of Editors.
 Most recently, Christina was named a "Best Under 40" Lawyer by the National Asian Pacific American Bar Association (NAPABA), an Up & Coming Lawyer by Massachusetts Lawyers Weekly, one of Boston's Top 100 Most Influential People of Color by Get Konnected, and one of the Top 50 Most Influential Attorneys of Color by Get Konnected.
 Christina has also received the Attorney General Francis X. Bellotti Award for Excellence and Attorney General Martha Coakley Award for Outstanding Teamwork.

 20. Leslie Su (2019-2021)

-Leslie F. Su is a law clerk with the United States Bankruptcy Court for the District of Massachusetts.
+Leslie F. Su is a research attorney with the Massachusetts Superior Court.
+From 2016 to 2022, she worked as a law clerk with the United States Bankruptcy Court for the District of Massachusetts.
 Prior to her clerkship, Leslie was a sole practitioner and the principal of Minerva Law, P.C., a bankruptcy and litigation firm based in Andover, Massachusetts.
 She has represented debtors, creditors, trustees, and unsecured creditors’ committees in a variety of bankruptcy contexts and she has also represented businesses and individuals in litigation.
 Leslie has participated as a panelist for a number of programs concerning bankruptcy law and diversity in the legal profession.
 She has also served as a volunteer mediator in courts throughout Massachusetts.

 Leslie has served as a co-chair of the Boston Bar Association Bankruptcy Section's Pro Bono, Education, Consumer, Diversity & Inclusion, and Membership Committees.
 From 2007 to 2021, she taught legal research and writing at Boston University School of Law.
 Leslie is a graduate of the University of Michigan and Boston College Law School.